ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/start/test-driver.java.markdown

 {PANEL/}

-{PANEL:UnitTest}
+{PANEL: UnitTest}

-We'll be using [junit](https://junit.org/) for my test framework in the below example.
+We'll be using [JUnit](https://junit.org/) for my test framework in the below example.
 Note that the test itself is meant to show different capabilities of the test driver and is not meant to be the most efficient.
 The example below depends on the `TestDocumentByName` index and `TestDocument` class that can be seen in the [full example](../start/test-driver#complete-example)